MicrosoftDocs/CommunityToolkit/docs/maui/views/popup/popup-result.md

 # Returning a value from a Popup

 The .NET MAUI Community Toolkit provides the ability to show a [Popup](../Popup.md) to a user.
-A common more complex scenario is to display a `Popup` and await for a result to be returned when that `Popup` is dismissed.
+The Toolkit also enables a common, more complex, scenario where a developer displays a `Popup` and `await` its result to be returned when that `Popup` is dismissed.
 This page covers how the `Popup<T>` class can be used to achieve the desired behavior.

 ## Building a Popup